 A reduced global temperature will lead to a decrease in the speed at which the Arctic ice is melting, so it's important to reduce fossil fuels as much as we can.
 Looking after the natural world on the planet will help the health of the planet all over the world.
 Trees, rainforest, seagrass, peatlands, wetlands and other habitats all keep the planet healthy and they matter.

-8. Get signing and put pressure on politicians
+8. Put pressure on politicians

 Things you can do to help polar bears